 - Three layers of vanilla malt cake studded with fresh berries and frosted with chocolate malt buttercream.
 This chocolate malt berry cake is rich yet balanced cake

 - 2 ½ cups all-purpose flour

 - 1 teaspoon baking powder

 - 1 cup unsalted butter, room temperature

 - 1 cup granulated sugar

-- 1 Tbsp vanilla bean paste
+- 1 Tablespoon vanilla bean paste

 - 1 large egg

-- In the bowl of a stand mixer fitted with a paddle attachment, beat together butter and cream cheese until smooth.
+- in the bowl of a stand mixer fitted with a paddle attachment, beat together butter and cream cheese until smooth.
 Slowly add in sugar.
 Mix until combined.
 Add vanilla paste and egg.
 Mix on medium speed until combined.
-Add flour mixture 1/2 cup at a time on low speed.
+Add flour mixture ½ cup at a time on low speed.

 - Transfer batter to a large piping bag fitted with a large star tip.
 Pipe rosettes (or strips, circles) onto parchment lined baking sheets.
 Space cookies at least 1-inch apart.
 Bake for 14 minutes, rotating sheet midway through baking.
 Bake until edges are lightly golden brown.
 Let cool in tray for a couple of minutes before transferring to wire rack to cool completely.